-- 2.5.1 Primary Category, the ROBOT\1 and ROBOT\2 are virtual robots.
-Both WORLD\1 and WORLD\2 are virtual worlds. - 2.5.2 Secondary Category, the ROBOT\1 is real and ROBOT\2 is virtual.
-WORLD\1 is a real and WORLD 2 is a virtual.

-A team must be able to program both real and virtual robots and establish communication between them in order to teleport from WORLD\1 (real) to WORLD\2 (virtual).
-The use of real robots is not compulsory for regional competitions.
-Each local organizing committee will decide the competition format.
+- 2.5.1 For the Individual Team Challenges the ROBOT\1 and ROBOT\2 are virtual robots.
+Both WORLD\1 and WORLD 2 are virtual worlds. - 2.5.2 For the SuperTeam Challenges, the ROBOT\1 is real and ROBOT\2 is virtual.
+WORLD\1 is a real and WORLD\2 is a virtual.
+The SuperTeam rules can be found in section 5.
+A SuperTeam must be able to program both real and virtual robots and establish communication between them in order to teleport from WORLD\1 (real) to WORLD\2 (virtual). - 2.5.3 Virtual/real robots must be controlled autonomously. - 2.5.4 The use of a remote control to manually control virtual/real robots is not allowed.